bdubyapee/akrios-ii/README.md

 ## Up and running

 The game may be in various stages of functionality at any given time during the rewrite.
-For now you will need to perform several steps manually to get the game running (in addition to the front end).
+For now, you will need to perform several steps manually to get the game running (in addition to the front end).

 ##### Create a /players directory under /data
 ##### Create a keys.py in /src which contains :